 Individuals who want to obtain State registration to provide family child care services must complete an application package (includes the Provider Application, Criminal Conviction Disclosure(s), Provider Health Examination Form, two references, and the Child Abuse Record Information (CARI) Consent Forms, the latter of which must now be submitted electronically due to new State practices.
-Please see the information on the new electronic submission of CARIs, under the Forms section at right), attend a mandatory orientation class, have a home inspection, pay a $25 registration fee, and attend 18 hours of training (including the six-hour CPR/First Aid training course) prior to the issuance of a Certificate of Registration.
+Please see the information on the new electronic submission of CARIs, under the Forms section at right), attend a mandatory orientation class, have a home inspection, pay a $25 registration fee, and attend 18 hours of training (including the six-hour Adult & Pediatric CPR/First Aid training course) prior to the issuance of a Certificate of Registration.
 Child Care Connection will offer this additional 12 hours of training free-of-charge over a period of two or three days periodically.
-For training information, please visit the Calendar page of this web site; training that meets the State requirements is entitled Health & Safety Basics, Child Development, and Child Abuse Mandated Reporting and classified as CCDBG.
-Application packages for Family Child Care Registration can be obtained in person at the reception desk at the Child Care Connection or downloaded using the links on this page.
+For training information, please visit the Calendar page of this web site; training that meets the State requirements is entitled Health & Safety Basics, Child Development, and Child Abuse Mandated Reporting, and is classified as CCDBG.

-As stated above, those interested in becoming State registered to provide family child care services must attend a mandatory Family Child Care Orientation.
-For more details on the orientation, see the Orientation Schedule in the Forms section at right. ***Due to the ongoing coronavirus pandemic, traditional orientation sessions are not available.
-For more information, please call Maribel Rivera at 609-989-7770, ext.
-131.
+As stated above, those interested in becoming State registered to provide family child care services must attend a mandatory family child care orientation.
+For more details on the orientation, visit our orientation page.

 As of January 31, 2010, certification in both CPR and first aid is required prior to the issuance of a Certificate of Registration.
 Once a provider becomes registered, she/he must maintain current CPR and first aid certification, as long as the provider maintains her/his certificate.
-If you need information on upcoming CPR/First Aid opportunities in Mercer County, please see the CPR/First Aid Training Registration Form at right or call the number below. ***Due to the ongoing coronavirus pandemic, CPR training is being offered in limited availability to FCC providers and their staff.
-For more information, please call Maribel Rivera at 609-989-7770, ext.
-131.
+If you need information on upcoming CPR/First Aid opportunities in Mercer County, please visit our CPR/First Aid page.

 The New Jersey Office of Licensing has developed a number of forms that help providers meet the mandatory documentation requirements.
 Using the specific form is not required but is highly suggested, as they contain all of the information for you to comply with the regulations.
 There are also a number of suggested forms that Child Care Connection encourages providers to use, as they will assist you in running a more efficient child care program.
 Providers can cut and paste the information from any of these forms onto your business letterhead.
 Please refer to the Mandatory Forms and Suggested Forms in the Forms section to the right.